timdah/Simple-Ticket-System-WordPress/readme.txt

 *   Independet Login from Wordpress, or when you are logged in into Wordpress, then you will be automatically logged in.
 *   Normal users can take, edit their own and adopt tickets.
 They also can add appointments.
-*	Admin users can edit all tickets and allocate tickets to other users
+*	Admin users can edit all tickets and allocate tickets to other users.
-*   You can add notes and solutions to every ticket
+*   You can add notes and solutions to every ticket.
-*	You can filter tickets for Issuer, name or mail of creator, done tickets, solution or problems
+*	You can filter tickets for Issuer, name or mail of creator, done tickets, solution or problems.
 *	Datepicker Field
+*	Under "New Tickets" the tickets automatically reload every 30 seconds.

 == Installation ==